flyway/flywaydb.org/documentation/migrations.md

 In addition to regular SQL syntax, Flyway also supports placeholder replacement with configurable pre- and suffixes.
 By default it looks for Ant-style placeholders like `${myplaceholder}`.

 This can be very useful to abstract differences between environments.
+In addition to custom placeholders which derive their values from Flyway's configuration, there is a special placeholder `${flyway.currentSchema}` which is automatically populated with the name of the schema that Flyway is currently operating on.

 ### Example
 Here is a small example of the supported syntax: